 As children, we may have believed we caused the problems.
 We choose our different roles to survive the best way we know how.

 What role or roles did you assume in your family?
 We can take on different dysfunctional roles at different times.

 Addict Dysfunctional Family Roles – addicted to alcohol, drugs, physical or sexual abuse.
 The addict because of unresolved emotional pain probably has very low self-esteem.
 They use addictive behaviors to numb their pain.

 Caretaker Dysfunctional Family Roles – enables the addict by avoiding confrontation and wants to control or manipulate and keep everyone happy.
 The caretaker ignores their own needs to take care of everyone else.
 The caretaker seeks feeling better about themselves – a boost of self-esteem – by doing things for others.

-How did your dysfunctional family roles in your family affect your self-esteem?
+How did your roles in your family affect your self-esteem?

 ABOUT THE AUTHOR

 Michael David Lawrience is the author of His book provides ways for improving emotional health, easing pain and stress, healing physical and emotional abuse, and spiritual awakening.

 Michael as a Residential and Self-Esteem Coach and Mentor has over 13 years’ experience teaching teen’s self-awareness, self-esteem, and self-reliance.
 See eBook https://www.amazon.com/gp/product/B009L4JLMO